kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

   - Feature gate name:
   - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: The new components will be implemented as part of the out-of-tree CSI framework.
-Storage providers can embed the CBT sidecar component in their CSI drivers, if they choose to support this feature.
-Users will also need to install the CBT controller and mutating webhook.
+  - Describe the mechanism:
+The new components will be implemented as part of the out-of-tree CSI framework.
+Storage providers can embed the sidecar component in their CSI drivers, if they choose to support this feature.
   - Will enabling / disabling the feature require downtime of the control plane?
 No.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No.

 ###### Does enabling the feature change any default behavior?